skupperproject/refdog/terminology.md

 ### Links

 A link is a site-to-site communication channel.
-Links transport application traffic such as connections and requests.
+Links serve as a transport for application traffic such as connections and requests.
 Links are always encrypted using mutual TLS.

 ### Tokens